 It works likes this.
 Open an email message in Gmail, choose the Print option and select “Send To Google Drive” as the destination printer available under Google Cloud Print.
 It will save the message as a PDF file in your Drive.
 If your email contains any attachments, they aren’t saved to Drive.

 There’s a better alternative thought that will work everywhere.
 All you to do is apply the label “PDF” to any email thread in Gmail and the message, along with all the included file attachments, will get saved to your Drive.

 Unlike Cloud Print that can only save individual email messages, this option can save a batch of messages automatically.
 Just apply the label “PDF” to one or more emails and a copy of these message would be exported to Google Drive in few minutes.

 Here’s how you can setup the Google Script for your Gmail account.

-The best thing here is that you can save Gmail emails to Google Drive from anywhere and not just Chrome or Gmail’s mobile app.
-Just apply the label PDF and the script will take care of the rest.
+The best thing here is that you can save your Gmail emails to Google Drive as PDFs from anywhere and not just Google Chrome or Gmail’s mobile app.
+Just apply the label PDF to the email and the script will take care of the rest.

 And because the saved PDFs will automatically download to your desktop if the Google Drive client is running, you can use this tool to always have access to your important emails even while you are offline mode.